Visit AYSO’s online registration portal (“Blue Sombrero”) by going to this address with your browser: https://ayso.bluesombrero.com/region13

 - To get through the forms faster, notice that most of the questions are optional.
 If you’re in a hurry, you can skip those.

-- Pay the balance with a credit or debit card.
-If you cannot pay with credit or debit card, you can pay during in-person enrollment.
-(Please note that cash and check may require an additional processing fee.)
+- Unless you’re joining a wait list for enrollment, pay the balance with a credit or debit card.
+If you do not have a credit or debit card, then you want to visit us during in-person enrollment.

 Register On-Line or In-Person?